Zhack47/Organ-omics/README.md

 # Organ-omics

 ## Organ radiomics extraction in python

-This repository features the code needed to perform automated organ segmentation (using TotalSegmentator) and organ radiomic features extraction (using pyRadiomics).
+This repository features the code needed to perform:
+- automated organ segmentation (using [TotalSegmentator](https://github.com/wasserth/TotalSegmentator))
+-  organ-omic (and radiomic) features extraction (using [pyRadiomics](https://github.com/AIM-Harvard/pyradiomics/))

-## Organs segmentation
+## Data format

-The dataset must be in the nnUNet format:
+Your data should be organized following the nnUNet dataset format:

 ```bash
 dataset_path